 While branding is important for companies in every marketplace, on Etsy it holds special significance because of the community’s emphasis on artistry and individualism.
 You want your brand presence to demonstrate your creativity and what makes you unique.
 So much of your success in Etsy revolves around finding and satisfying your niche, and that begins with brand identity.

-The best ways to do this are with a poignant profile picture (often a logo), an About description that tells a human story, and creative product packaging that heightens buyer excitement when it arrives.
+The best ways to do this when listing on Etsy are with a poignant profile picture (often a logo), a relatable About description that tells a human story, and creative product packaging that gets your customer excited when their package arrives.
 Make sure these three areas appeal to your target customer, communicate the message of your brand, and are consistent with one another.

 DO become part of the community.